 🧭 Introduction

-Josephus’s writings—widely regarded as authentic and virtually undisputed by historians—offer non-Christian, first-century confirmation of key facts about Jesus’s life, crucifixion under Pontius Pilate, and the emergence of early Christianity.
-This extra-biblical evidence is considered foundational by virtually all serious scholars, regardless of their religious beliefs.
+Because of this, Josephus’s writings are widely regarded as authentic and largely undisputed by historians (with the exception of debate surrounding the Testimonium Flavianum).
+They provide non-Christian, first-century confirmation of key facts about Jesus’s life, his crucifixion under Pontius Pilate, and the emergence of early Christianity, making them among the most significant extra-biblical sources recognized by scholars across the ideological spectrum.³

 📜 The Testimonium Flavianum